-THE YORK AND HULL DISTRICT Methodist website gives details of what is happening across the district, reports and minutes from district synod, and access to YORSAY, the monthly newsletter put together by the District Communications Officer.
+THE YORKSHIRE NORTH AND EAST DISTRICT website gives details of what is happening across the district, including reports and minutes from district synod.

 ACTION FOR CHILDREN, formerly known as the National Children's Home or NCH, supports and speaks out for the UK's most vulnerable and neglected children and young people, for as long as it takes to make a difference in their lives.
 The oganisation was founded in 1869 by a young Methodist minister, Thomas Bowman Stephenson, who was shocked by the plight of homeless children on the streets of London.
 Today (2012) the charity works with more than 50,000 children and young people, runs 480 projects across the UK and tackles issues such as child abuse and neglect.

 is a charity with a vision for an end to poverty the world over.
 To this end it offers a huge range of resources to help people understand the poverty trap and to challenge them to help.
 It also runs regular appeals, like the annual Christian Aid Week appeal, and responds major crises with emergency disaster appeals

 Formerly the Methodist Relief and Development Fund (MRDF) makes small miracles possible for people living in the world's poorest communities and tries to empower people to change structures that are oppressive and unjust.
 One of its aims is to contribute to the eradication of poverty through transformative long-term development and disaster relief.
 It works through a series of partner agencies and also produces resources to inspire and challenge churches to respond to its appeals.